NT Newborn Hearing Screening program

 Diagnostic hearing test

-- was excluded from the newborn hearing test for medical reasons
+- can't have the newborn hearing screen for medical reasons

-- is identified with a medical condition that comes with a hearing loss.
+- has a medical condition linked to hearing loss.

-- if the hearing loss is temporary or permanent
+- whether any hearing loss is temporary or permanent

-It might take more than one appointment to get all the information needed.
+In some cases more than one appointment may be needed to gather all the information.

 Babies with a risk factor for hearing loss